Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 To allow Delphix-initiated backups, the service account running each SQL Server instance (the Instance Owner) should be one of:

-| Backups initiated by the Delphix Engine (Delphix Managed Backups or manual snapshots which request a backup) will fail if the Delphix Engine cannot map the Instance Owner to an Active Directory user or computer object. |
+| Backups initiated by the Delphix Engine (Delphix Managed Backups or manual snapshots that request a backup) will fail if the Delphix Engine cannot map the Instance Owner to an Active Directory user or computer object. |

-The source host, proxy, and staging environments must have appropriate cross-domain trust relationships | For more information on these requirements, see the document Delphix in Multi-domain Windows Environments. |
+The source host, proxy, and staging environments must have appropriate cross-domain trust relationships | For more information on these requirements, see the document Delphix in multi-domain Windows environments |

 Recommended source Windows user requirement